-Depending on how handy you are or how crafty you want to get, there are is range of options in terms of design and setup that will all open up your yard to more frequent visits from the birds in your area.
+Depending on how handy you are or how crafty you want to get, there is a range of options in terms of design and setup that will all open up your yard to more frequent visits from the birds in your area.

 2. Build Your Garden